-The Indonesian Studies Program of UCLA's Center for Southeast Asian Studies offers fellowships to support graduate student research on Indonesia.
+The Indonesian Studies Program offers fellowships to support student research on Indonesia.

-The funding, made possible by a generous gift from Dr. Robert Lemelson, is available to all UCLA graduate and undergraduate students.
+The funding, made possible by a generous gift from The Robert Lemelson Foundation, is available to all UCLA students.
 There are no citizenship requirements.
 Fellowships are anticipated to be approximately $5,000, although requests for other amounts may be submitted.